p-disha/Sign-Language-Trainer/README.md

 Using the positions of fingers and palm dimensions, we model our hand.

 Then we compare the model with a dictionary of Gestures defined in GestureAPI.py to determine presence of gestures.

-**Full explanation with screenshots is provided in /docs/Documentation.pdf**

-For any queries, contact: mahaveer.verma1@gmail.com